brienmizell/modernReact/README.md

 # modernReact
-repo for exercises and projects from the udemy course "Master React and Redux" more info to be aded soon.
+repo for react projects I have been working on since finishing my bootcamp.